-Haystack also uses the D (or Distance) objects from GeoDjango, implemented in django.contrib.gis. measure.Distance but conveniently importable out of haystack.utils.geo.D (or haystack.utils.geo.Distance).
+Haystack also uses the D (or Distance) objects from GeoDjango, implemented in django.contrib.gis. measure.Distance.

 Distance objects accept a very flexible set of measurements during instantiaton and can convert amongst them freely.
 This is important, because the engines rely on measurements being in kilometers but you're free to use whatever units you want.